Nils Mattisson, Minut CEO and Co-founder, explains what measures we take to ensure that guest privacy is at the heart of everything we do at Minut.

 Minut was founded to make home-sharing better for everyone.
 We saw a problem where hosts needed to monitor their homes to ensure the peace and safety of their home and community, but couldn’t do so without compromising guest privacy.
 We solved it by designing a sensor that could monitor noise and occupancy in a home without recording sensitive data about people inside.
 This foundational focus on privacy is why Minut is trusted to monitor shared spaces across the world.

 Seven years ago, when Airbnb was really getting off the ground, we were seeing more and more instances of people abusing the trust upon which the sharing economy is built.
-Reports of house parties, people being inconsiderate towards neighbors, and even illegal activity in Airbnbs started popping up in the news.
+Reports of house parties, people being inconsiderate towards neighbors, and even illegal activity in short-term rentals started popping up in the news.
 We were also hearing stories about hosts responding by installing intrusive cameras.
 It was only a very small group of hosts and guests that were causing trouble, but it was enough to sow a seed of distrust.

 We knew that even a little bit of accountability would go a long way to restore trust, but at the time, the only option for hosts was invasive security cameras.
 There simply was no way to monitor a home without monitoring the people within it.
 My co-founders and I realized there was a need for a product that would preserve privacy while giving hosts peace of mind.
 We got to work designing the first Minut sensor and brought it to market with only a small team.
 We’re all still at Minut today.